Benign Overfitting in Time Series Linear Models with Over-Parameterization: Setting and assumption

-\section{Setting and Assumption}
+\section{Setting and assumption}

-\subsection{Gaussian Process with Spatio-Temporal Covariance}
+\subsection{Gaussian process with spatio-temporal covariance}

-We firstly define a $p$-dimensional covariate process $\{x_{t}\}_{t=1}^n$ and the corresponding design matrix $X=[x_{1},\ldots,x_{n}]^{\top}\in\R^{n}\otimes\R^{p}$.
-We define the covariate process by multiplying matrices of temporal and spatial covariance to a random matrix with i.i.d. coordinates, which is a generalization to separable models in spatial/spatio-temporal statistics \citep[for details, see][]{Cre93,KJ99,CGS21} and encompasses studies on random matrices with temporal dependence \citep{couillet2015rmt,tian2022joint,tian2022ratio}.
+We first define a $p$-dimensional covariate process $\{x_{t}\}_{t=1}^n$ and the corresponding design matrix $X=[x_{1},\ldots,x_{n}]^{\top}\in\R^{n}\otimes\R^{p}$.
+We construct the covariate process by multiplying temporal and spatial covariance matrices with a random matrix whose entries are i.i.d.
+This approach generalizes separable models in spatial and spatio-temporal statistics \citep[for details, see][]{Cre93,KJ99,CGS21} and encompasses studies on random matrices with temporal dependence \citep{couillet2015rmt,tian2022joint,tian2022ratio}.